top of page

 Why I started working on Cruise Ships

-This is a question I used to get a lot, and I believe every crew member gets it as well.
+(You can listen to the podcast or continue reading down below the image) This is a question I used to get a lot, and I believe every crew member gets it as well.
 I worked 15 years in the industry and I have come up with 3 reasons: 1.
 Running away, could be from a person, issues, parents, family, you name it.
 2. Money, it is kind of an easy way to earn it.
 3. Travel the World For me, it was all the options, but primarily Number 1.
-I was escaping from home, making poor decisions, and needed to create new experiences to break free f
+I was escaping from home, ma

 Cecy Del Razo